Statutory Deductions For Employers Kenya | Accounting Firm

 Any person deriving his/her income in Kenya from salaried employment is liable to a standard contribution or a person who derives income from self.

 Employers deduct from the employee’s income and remit to NHIF.
-This contribution is usually graduated with a minimum of 500 and a maximum of Ksh 1700 per employee earning Ksh 100000 every month.
+This contribution is usually graduated with a minimum of Kes 500 and a maximum of Kes 1,700 per employee earning Kes 100,000 every month.
+However, we should take note of a 15% Insurance relief that was introduced by the Finance Act 2021 and took effect on 1st of January, 2023.
+Insurance relief is calculated as follows:

 National Social Security Fund (NSSF)